The Guide to Low Lint Cleanroom Wipes for Cleanroom Cleaning & Maintenance

 Microdenier or Microfiber Wipes for Cleanroom Applications?

 Microdenier, interchangeably used with microfiber, is constructed of synthetic yarn, typically a bi-component polyester-nylon polymer, or 100% polyester polymer.
-(Techni-tool) Microfibers absorb up to 99.4% of microorganism found on the surface compared to only 30% for wipers containing cellulose.
+(View PDF) Microfibers absorb up to 99.4% of microorganisms found on the surface compared to only 30% for wipers containing cellulose.
 Therefore, microfiber is ideal for cleaning nano-sized particles, removing fingerprints from screen displays, applying or removing liquid, or wiping a wet surface dry.
-Problematically, the intense absorption characteristics render a material that is difficult to clean, and also retains many of the additives, IONS, particulate and NVR acquired during the manufacturing process.
+Problematically, the intense absorption characteristics render a material that is difficult to clean, and also retains many of the additives, ions, particulate and NVR acquired during the manufacturing process.
 Fragile bicomponent filament construction, such as 70% polyester and 30% nylon challenges particle control because it’s more susceptible to tearing, breaking, and shedding.
 For cleanroom use, a 100% polyester microfiber yarn ensures a cleaner more consistent wipe due to tightly knit filament structure which exceeds the cohesiveness of the previous generation of microfiber materials.

 Dry and Presaturated Cleanroom Wiper Materials and Construction